Headings (Titles) in PowerPoint

 Overview

-Headings in PowerPoint are Titles.
+Headings in PowerPoint are called Titles.
 A title is needed on every slide in your deck.
 These titles help organize content in a way that allows users to quickly navigate and locate relevant information.
 Properly using titles ensures your digital content is structured and easy to interpret.
-Take the guesswork out of whether your titles are accessible or not.
-Use the template below with Titles that are already digitally accessible.

 PowerPoint Templates